gridxdev/bluegrid-docs/source/docs/material.md

 In BlueGrid each PDF/Blueprint page has one co-related material table.
-Each material item can be either one of four types of Count, Linear, Area, or Volume.
+Each material item must be either one of four types of Count, Linear, Area, or Volume.
 A shape with its metric properties of length, area, and volume and can be attached to and detached from a material item.

 From a material table menu, you can add, remove, export, import, or pull material items from the project catalogs.